 - Log into Poly Lens.

 - Add a Model Policy for a VVX 501.
-See Add a New Device Model Policy.
+See Add a New Account Policy.
 When this process is complete you will be sent to the Settings page for the device model.

 - Enable Lens Assisted Provisioning, see Enable Lens Assisted Provisioning Feature for instructions.